Loading...

 The real barriers are structural: capital structures that demand quarterly returns, leadership tenures shorter than strategy cycles, incentives tied to annual metrics, and information systems that make long-term capacity erosion invisible.

 The solution isn't mindset training or strategic planning workshops.
-It's architectural redesign: capital, governance, incentives, and information systems configured for the timescales that matter.
+It's architectural redesign: capital, governance, incentives, and information systems configured for the mission cycles that matter.

 Organizations struggle with long-term thinking because of four interlocking structural constraints: